The CADE ATP System Competition

 divisions and categories in which it is competing.

-The system description must be emailed to the competition organizer by
+The system description must be emailed to the competition organizers by

 the system description deadline.